You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 Making sure the role will meet your expectations is also something to look out for when reading through the job responsibilities.

-Whether you’re looking for a step-up or step across the industry, these are all aspects to consider when ensuring this is in fact the right role for you.
+Whether you’re looking for a step up or step across the industry, these are all aspects to consider when ensuring this is the right role for you.

-If you are applying for a creative job role, why not think outside the box with a super slick CV!
+If you are applying for creative jobs, why not think outside the box with a super slick CV?

 Find more career advice on our graduate careers advice – or check out the latest grad schemes and jobs in the UK!